nowodoo/niuniuTest/README.md

 # niuniuTest

-This project is just for realistic modeling proplem about car driving and message info transferring.
+This project is just for realistic modeling problem about car driving and message infomation transferring.

 # enviroment detail:
 maven:3.0.5